makersacademy/CV/README.md

 [Github](https://github.com/Jeremy-Barrass)

-As a programmer, I'm a dreamer and idealistic visionary who wants to go ahead and make it real, to truly test the limits of the possible.
+As a programmer, I remain a dreamer and idealistic visionary, and though this is now tempered with pragmatism about what can realistically be achieved in a given timescale, I still believe we should strive to make our ideals a reality.
 I have always had a vibrant and colourful inner world, to conquer and thought experiment in, reflected in the software I produce.
-I've recently learned a lot about how to interact with computers at a level where I can build virtually anything my imagination might conceive.
-I now know there's the real possiblity that I can leave the world a better place than I found it.
+I've learned a great deal in the last three years about competent programming, Agile practices, problem solving, good teamwork and pairing.
+I can leave the world a better place than I found it.
 I would love to contribute this potential to the space industry, such as ESA's EXOMars Rover or the Sentinel Satellite programme, where I can take part in our expansion outward into the cosmos.

 ## Skills

 #### Problem Solving

-Enjoy solving puzzles and problems and have become very adroit at doing so, particularly during my time	at Makers Academy.

-* Regularly solved problems of information provision and dissemination among colleagues and service users in previous roles: created crib sheets and instructional documents to summarise key information, improving workflow efficiency.
+A well practiced and capable problem solver, I enjoy the process of finding solutions to all varieties of obstacles.

+* Provided solutions and helped resolve a broad variety of programmatic and product issues with my team at CTM: provided the solution to a redirect issue in our AMP pages, wrote the refactor to our SEO Tooling and helped navigate through to solutions for image compression in our CMS and asset storage in AWS.

-* Practised solving myriad software development problems over the duration of the course at Makers Academy.
+* Practised solving myriad software development problems at Makers Academy.
 Worked with pair partners to refactor and pass failing tests, configure test and development environments, and develop project ideas, creating a broad variety of github repos.

 * Engage in board games, computer games and pen-and-paper rpgs, promoting strategic thinking, conflict resolution and teamwork.
 Includes a weekly Pathfinder gaming group, and the Magic: the Gathering group at Makers Academy.

+* Regularly solved problems of information provision and dissemination among colleagues and service users in previous roles: created crib sheets and instructional documents to summarise key information, improving workflow efficiency.

 #### Designing: Analysis, Planning & Research